 Select the program that you prefer most for burning your audio CDs.
-If you want to change this program at a later time, simply click the small icon in the upper-left corner of the Sound Rescue TerraTec Edition 2.0 window and select the CD-Recording item.
+If you want to change this program at a later time, simply click the small icon in the upper-left corner of the Sound Rescue TERRATEC Edition 2.1 window and select the CD-Recording item.

-The selected burner software is now linked to the current, restored track from Sound Rescue TerraTec Edition 2.0 on the burner software with a single click.
+The selected burner software is now linked to the cd button.
+You can now send the current, restored track from Sound Rescue TERRATEC Edition 2.1 on the burner software with a single click.
 When you do so, you are asked whether you want to add the audio file to the burner program's CD list.

 Question: ×

 Do you want to add the current file to the Cd-list?

-(J a N ein
+N ein

-Adding an audio track from Sound Rescue TerraTec Edition 2.0
+Adding an audio track from Sound Rescue TERRATEC Edition 2.1